sniperkit/indigo/README.md

 $ indigo open index -n example -f json
 ```

-The result of the above `close index` command is:
+The result of the above `open index` command is:

 ```json
 {